The Omni Parker House

 - Discuss the latest issues, trends, and best practices in 9-1-1 and emergency response

 - Network with colleagues from across the country

 - Enjoy 3 days of spring in Boston and at Fenway Park

 We would greatly benefit from and invite supervisory-level or above personnel to attend from your agency and partner agencies.

-We look forward to seeing you in Boston on May 10th!
+We look forward to seeing you in Boston this May!